Frequently Asked Questions

 It is much better for you to apply and meet them in their foster homes.

-Are the dogs vaccinated and spayed/neutered?
+Are the dogs vaccinated, spayed/neutered and microchipped?

 On the How to Adopt page we have a link to our Adoption Letter.
 In that letter we disclose all of the vetting and care the dog has received.
+Microchips must be registered by the adopter and most companies do require an annual fee to preform the duties to connect you with your lost dog.

 Is this dog hypoallergenic?